filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

 <a id="storebudgetlimit"></a>
 # **StoreBudgetLimit**
-> BudgetLimitSingle StoreBudgetLimit (int id, BudgetLimitStore budgetLimitStore)
+> BudgetLimitSingle StoreBudgetLimit (string id, BudgetLimitStore budgetLimitStore)

 Store new budget limit.